bobesku/woocommerce-payment-module/README.md

 ### Demo credentials

-You are free to use the settings to configure the module to process payments with a demo gateway.
-Please register a Test Account at https://secure.aldrapay.com/backoffice/register.html
+In order to perform tests using a demo gateway account, please use your provided credentials or register a Test Account at https://secure.aldrapay.com/backoffice/register.html

 In order to use test data to make a test payment please check this link: https://secure.aldrapay.com/backoffice/docs/api/testing.html#test-cards